-Talking about Obesity in China, let’s first study the current situation and then what kind of opportunity we can get from it.
+Talking about Obesity in China, let’s first study the current situation (obesity is a massive burden on China’s healthcare system) and then what kind of opportunity we can get from it.

 1. Obesity, a new plague!

 In the 60s, China was suffering from devastating starvation which killed nearly 20 million people.
 But now, the country is facing a new kind of plague: obesity. (source)